mitchellh/panicwrap/README.md

 ## Usage

 Using panicwrap is simple.
 It behaves a lot like `fork`, if you know how that works.
-Here is a basic example:
+A basic example is shown below.

+Because it would be sad to panic while capturing a panic, it is recommended that the handler functions for panicwrap remain relatively simple and well tested. panicwrap itself contains many tests.

 ```go
 package main